DimitriosHytiroglou/CryptoNotifier/README.md

 - threading

 The very first time you use the program make sure to delete all the *.bak, *.dat, *.dir files in the /db directory.
 Then run initializedb.py.
-This initializes the databases and is needed only the first time the programm is run, or whe n the database is wiped.
+This initializes the databases and is needed only the first time the program is run, or when the database is wiped.

 ### 2. User interface
 In the /main directory run User_Interface.py